Run an update on a Delta Live Tables pipeline

 How to choose pipeline boundaries

-Larger Delta Live Tables pipelines have a number of benefits.
+Larger Delta Live Tables pipelines have several benefits.
 These include the following:

 • More efficiently use cluster resources.